laplace-live/fulfiller/README.md

 }
 ```

-**Benefits**:

-- No manual enable/disable flags needed
-- Prevents runtime errors from missing credentials
-- Easy to temporarily disable a provider (just comment out its env vars)
-- Clear logs show which providers are configured

-Unconfigured providers:

-- Won't fetch orders
-- Won't process shipments
-- Won't consume API quotas
-- Show as "not configured" in startup logs

 ### Adding Features

 - To modify the polling interval, change the cron expression in `src/index.ts`
 - To add new GraphQL queries, edit `src/lib/queries.graphql.ts` and run `bun run graphql-codegen`
 - To support additional carriers, update the mapping in your provider implementation
 - All imports use the `@/` path alias (e.g., `import { Provider } from '@/types'`)

-This project was created using `bun init` in bun v1.2.20.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.

 ## License